saadeghi/theme-change/README.md

-3️⃣ Use one of these elements to change the theme 👇👇
+3️⃣ Use one of these data attributes to change the theme 👇👇
   ### ✅ Toggle ###
+  Using `data-toggle-theme`
   Clicking on this button, toggles between the default theme and `dark` theme
   ```
   <button data-toggle-theme="dark"></button>
   ```

   ### ✅ Buttons ###
+  Using `data-set-theme`
   Clicking on these buttons, sets the chosen theme and also sets the `ACTIVECLASS` for the chosen button

   ```